peeveen/beatprompter/docs/MIDI.md

 - If the tag is defined before the first line of lyrics or chords in a song file, then the MIDI message is sent as soon as the song is loaded.
 - If the tag is defined on a line of lyrics or chords, then the MIDI message is sent as soon as that line begins.
-- For any tag that contains a `channel` parameter, this parameter is optional, but if provided, should be in the format “#N”, where N is the channel number, so, for example “#10” or “#1”.
+- For any tag that contains a `channel` parameter, this parameter is optional, but if provided, should be in the format `#N`, where N is the channel number, so, for example `#10` or `#1`.
 If omitted, then the default output MIDI channel (as defined in the app settings) is used.
-- Parameter values are, by default, interpreted as normal decimal values, unless the parameter starts with “0x”, or ends with “h”, or just “looks like” hexadecimal characters.
-For example, “30” would be interpreted as decimal, “0x30” or “30h” would be interpreted as hexadecimal, and “1E” or “3f” would be interpreted as hexadecimal.
+- Parameter values are, by default, interpreted as normal decimal values, unless the parameter starts with `0x`, or ends with `h`, or just “looks like” hexadecimal characters.
+For example, `30` would be interpreted as decimal, `0x30` or `30h` would be interpreted as hexadecimal, and `1E` or `3f` would be interpreted as hexadecimal.
 - All values should be in the range 0-127.
 - Channel values should be in the range 1-16.
 - If you want to send a Program Change or Song Select message when the song is loaded, and also use the same values as a trigger, you only need to define the trigger tag and choose the relevant value for the “Output MIDI Trigger” preference (though this functionality will not work if the trigger contains wildcards).